AyushGupta2114/rubrik-cube-solver/README.md

 # Solve a Rubik's Cube using Python, OpenCV, and Kociemba Module

-This repository contains the code and resources to solve a Rubik's Cube using Python, OpenCV, and the Kociemba module.
+✨This repository contains the code and resources to solve a Rubik's Cube using Python, OpenCV, and the Kociemba module.
 The Kociemba module provides an efficient implementation of Kociemba's Two-Phase Algorithm, which is widely used for solving Rubik's Cubes.

 ## Prerequisites

-Before you begin, ensure that you have the following prerequisites installed on your system:
+🎁Before you begin, ensure that you have the following prerequisites installed on your system:

 - Python 3.x: [Download Python](https://www.python.org/downloads/)
 - OpenCV: `pip install opencv-python`